kyrvar1994/AcademyPortalPublished/README.md

 You can create a sandbox stripe account.

-1.Login to Stripe Dashboard.
+1.Login to the Stripe Dashboard.

 2.Replace _STRIPE_SECRET_KEY_ and _STRIPE_PUBLISHABLE_KEY_ with your credentials.

-3.Download stripe application from the official [GitHub](https://github.com/stripe/stripe-cli/releases).
+3.Download stripe CLI from the official [GitHub](https://github.com/stripe/stripe-cli/releases).

 4.Unzip the file.